sfc-gh-dwilczak/tutorials/docs/engineering/rbac/masking/index.md

     set masking policy email_mask;
     ```

 Lets see the results.
-Try changing your role in the sheet by using "use role sysadmin"
+Try changing your role in the sheet by using "use role sysadmin".

+=== ":octicons-image-16: Code"

-    ```sql
+    ```sql linenums="1"
     -- Test your results
+    use role sysadmin;
+    select * from sales_performance;

+    use role accountadmin;
     select * from sales_performance;
     ```

 === ":octicons-image-16: Result"

     ```sql linenums="1"
     UPDATED
     ```

 # Row Level Masking
 We want users to only see rows belonging to their assigned region based on the user_region_map.